Disconnecting from Whiteness

 [I don’t assume any of this happened consciously.]

-Not only did "whiteness" create a superiority and a separation between European immigrants, Black slaves, black freemen and Indigenous people; it also cut immigrants off from the roots that nourished us in our homelands.
+Not only did "whiteness" create a superiority and a separation between European immigrants, Black slaves, black freemen and Indigenous people; it also cut immigrants off from the roots that nourished us in our Indigenous homelands.

 We lost touch with our ancestors.
 We lost touch with our cultural beliefs.